atarashansky/SAMap/README.md

 ```
 bash map_genes.sh
 ```
 The script will ask you for the paths to your fasta files and whether they are transcriptomes (`nucl`) or proteomes (`prot`).
 It will also ask you to assign a two-character ID for each dataset (e.g. `ze` for Zebrafish).
+These IDs will be input by the user into the SAMap algorithm (see `SAMap_quickstart.ipynb`).

 Depending on the number of cores available on your machine and the size/type of the input fasta files, this step may take up to around 4 hours.

+## Running SAMap

 To run SAMap, use the `SAMAP` function in `SAMap.py`.
 Please see its function documentation for a description of the inputs and outputs.
+Take a look at the provided Jupyter notebook to get started (`SAMap_quickstart.ipynb`).